Guides

 Powerscourt Townhouse Centre

 Small, elegant and somewhat refined, the Georgian Powerscourt Townhouse Centre is a lovely place to spend an afternoon.
-Sit and enjoy a coffee from The Pepper Pot Café, or peruse the handful of shops that scatter its three floors.
-Pick up quirky and sophisticated homewares from Article, a bouquet or plant from The Garden, or minimalist jewellery and leather goods from MoMuse.
+Sit and enjoy a coffee from The Pepper Pot Café, or browse the handful of shops that scatter its three floors.
+Pick up fun and sophisticated Irish-made homewares from Article, a bouquet or plant from The Garden, or minimalist jewellery and leather goods from MoMuse.
 Powerscourt is also home to SO Fine Art Editions, a gallery dedicated to emerging Irish and international artists.
-When you’ve exhausted it all, head for Farrier and Draper for a cocktail in one of their luxurious Georgian rooms.

 Media captionSpend an afternoon shopping in the elegant surroundings of the Powerscourt Townhouse Court.